 Why Choose Us as Your Attorney?

-Looking for the Best Criminal Defense Lawyer?
+Looking for the Best Criminal Defense Lawyer Near You?

 Joseph Bartels is a straight-forward New Orleans criminal defense attorney with over 36 years of experience.
 As a former reserve police lieutenant and New Orleans District Attorney, he has successfully defended the rights of those accused of crimes.
 Talk with Joseph about your legal issues.
 Our main office is located on Canal Street in New Orleans, but we are also available in Jefferson Parish, St. Bernard Parish, and St. Tammany.